gretelai/rediscover-2020-joinability/README.md

 You can run `redis-server` separate of Docker, too, as long as port 6379 is exposed to the localhost!

 You'll also need `redis-cli` installed.
+I tested this on OS X so a `brew install redis` will install the client tools.

 ```
 virtualenv venv